monarch-initiative/monarch-stack/README.md

 # monarch-stack
-Specifcation for deploying monarch services docker containers
+Specifcation for deploying monarch services with docker containers